talianin/Taliani-Site/site/content/products/_index.md

     alt: A green cup of a coffee on a wooden table
     image: /img/olympics.jpg
 testimonials:
-  - author: Nick Taliani
+  - author: Nick
     quote: >-
       Get in the gym or on the track or wherever it is that you exercise, work hard, and you will see results.
 I promise you.
-  - author: Matt Taliani
+  - author: Jack
     quote: >-
       Lifting and exercising is a way for me to relax and clear my mind while at the same time improving my body and my lifestyle.
 ---